sorrawichYooboon/chat-app-example-react-go/readme.md

 3. **Message Exchange**:

-   - The frontend sends plain text messages to the backend.
+   - The frontend sends messages with a type (chat) and a payload (the message content).
    - The backend wraps the message with the sender’s username and broadcasts it to all clients in the same room.

 4. **Leaving a Room**: